sepiggy/tcpl-kr/README.md

 ## 6 Structures
 ### 6.1 Basics of Structures
 1. A structure member or tag and an ordinary (i.e., non-member) variable can have the same name without conflict, since they can always be distinguished by context.

+### 6.2 Structures and Functions
+1. The only legal operations on a structure are copying it or assigning to it as a unit, taking its address with &, and accessing its members.
+Copy and assignment include passing arguments to functions and returning values from functions as well.

+2. Pass structure to function as argument in 3 ways
+    - pass components separately
+    - pass an entire structure
+    - pass a pointer to a structure

+3. If a large structure is to be passed to a function, it is generally more efficient to pass a pointer than to copy the whole structure.
+Structure pointers are just like pointers to ordinary variables.

+4. The structure operators . and ->, together with () for function calls and [] for subscripts, are at the top of the precedence hierarchy and thus bind very tightly.